Your Business is a Black Box

 This image shows the pull-to-pullfillment conversion engine "black box" that inputs pull and outputs pullfillment.
 A good black box makes a lot of pullfillment with relatively little pull.
 An inefficient black box needs a lot of pull to create relatively little pullfillment.

 Consider it a simple vending machine.
-It's like customers are putting money, time and trouble into that vending machine like coins to get, say, a cold Diet Coke: the intended pullfillment.
+It's like customers are putting money, time and trouble into that vending machine like a few quarters to get a cold Diet Coke: the intended pullfillment.
 They might get a regular coke instead.
 Or it might be lukewarm instead of cold as expected.
 Or the machine could just eat their quarters and not give them back.
-Ever have that happen?
-Infuriating, isn't it?
+Infuriating, especially when the cashier inside shrugs his shoulders and won't give a refund.

-There's the anticipated, expected, and/or desired pullfillment and then there's the actual pullfillment.
-When they are not the same thing, it leaves a pullfillment gap.
+There's the anticipated pullfillment and then there's the actual pullfillment.
+When they're not the same thing, there's a pullfillment gap.